Who is Ollie Williams? Meet the Love Island Winter 2020 candidate - Mash Viral

 How would Ollie describe his ideal wife?

-Ollie says that his dream woman is “blonde, athletic and funny” and that his celebrity is Lily James.
+Ollie says that his dream woman is “blonde, sporty and funny” and that his celebrity is Lily James.
 “It is beautiful,” he says.

 What makes Ollie the ideal candidate for him?

 “I’m an alpha male.
-Wherever I go, I direct the room, I direct whatever I do.
+Wherever I go, I run the room, I run whatever I do.
 I’ll be the butt of all jokes, but I’ll also be the one who jokes,” he says.
 “I’m looking for attention and I like to be the center of what’s going on.
-I carry my feelings up my sleeve, I am open and let people know what I think of them. “
+I carry my feelings up my sleeve, I am open and let people know what I think of them. ‘

-He seems excited at the villa after admitting it RadioTimes.com that he was previously excluded from boarding school.
+He looks like he’ll be loud in the villa after admitting it RadioTimes.com that he was previously excluded from boarding school.

 And he’s no stranger to reality TV, adding that he and his sister mumbled at Made in Chelsea.